-This study looked at the impact of an 8-week strength program immediately followed by an 8-week period detraining. the subjects that took part in the study were 11 boys and 4 girls, ages 7 to 12 years.
+This study looked at the impact of an 8-week strength program immediately followed by an 8-week period detraining.
+The subjects that took part in the study were 11 boys and 4 girls.
+The ages ranged from 7 to 12 years.

-In addition, 3 boys and 6 girls served as controls (and were matched by similar age and level of maturity).
+In addition, 3 boys and 6 girls served as controls.
+They were of similar age and level of maturity.

 No significant differences existed regarding height or weight between the groups before or after the training or detraining periods.

 Because boys and girls exhibit similar levels of strength during the period of preadolescence, they were not evaluated separately in this study.

 Each of the participants had their 6 repetition maximum tested on the leg extension and machine bench press.
 Specific machines were designed to fit the children in the study.
 These machines were used for both the testing and training.

 Lower body power/motor performance was measured by a vertical jump.
 Each subject was tested with 3 jumps and the highest was recorded.

 Additionally, lower back/hamstring flexibility was measured using a standard sit and reach test.

 The strength-training group lifted twice a week (Monday and Wednesday) for the 8-week duration.
 All lifting was done under adult supervision.

 Before each strength training session, the subjects did a 10 minute warm-up consisting of various calisthenics and stretching.
 Proper instruction on technique was included in every session.